-CHAPTER 2.0 FLOODWAY AND CHANNEL STABILITY ELEMENT
+CHAPTER 2.0 - FLOODWAY AND CHANNEL STABILITY ELEMENT

-The Cache Creek system is very dynamic. so for a river system involve it is shaped by a complex relationship between four primary factors: the amount of water, the amount of sediment in the water (including sand and gravel), the average size of the sediment, and the slope of the channel.
+The Cache Creek system is very dynamic.
+It is shaped by a complex relationship between four primary factors: the amount of water, the amount of sediment in the water (including sand and gravel), the average size of the sediment, and the slope of the channel.
 If any one of these factors is altered, either naturally or artificially, the other factors will adjust until a new equilibrium is established.
 If there is too much water and not enough sediment, the river will erode the streambed and adjoining banks in order to obtain more sediment.
 If the sediment is too large and the slope of the channel too flat, the river will aggrade.
 Although this relationship may appear simple, flow dynamics are very complex and difficult to analyze and predict.
-Adjustments are constantly being made in a river system, not only from one flood event to the next, but even between stages within each from smaller flows in between large flood event eventevents.
+Adjustments are constantly being made in a river system, not only from one flood event to the next, but from smaller flows in between large flood events.

-In perennial (year-round) riverscreeks, these adjustments are often made in a slow and steady fashion.
-Cache Creek is an ephemeral stream.
+In perennial (year-round) creeks, these adjustments are often made in a slow and steady fashion.
+Cache Creek is ephemeral.
 It does not flow year-round naturally or under existing conditions.
-Furthermore, it-Cache Creek is an episodic system that is-characterized by brief, intense flows that create can cause dramatic changes in creek conditions in over a relatively short periodperiods of time.
+Further, Cache Creek is an episodic system characterized by brief, intense flows that can cause dramatic changes in creek conditions over relatively short periods of time.
 These changes may result in an imbalance between the factors described above.
-Historically, the creeke Cache Creek would have adjusted itself to correct for imbalances during the low flows of later spring and early fall, but a number of artificial constraints have been imposed on Cache Creek which prevent it from achieving a balanced condition.
+Historically, Cache Creek would have adjusted itself to correct for imbalances during the low flows of later spring and early fall, but a number of artificial constraints have been imposed on Cache Creek which prevent it from achieving a balanced condition.

-The bridge structures bridges over Cache Creek were originally designed for ato accommodate a relatively narrow channel width that must be maintained with extensive and often required bank protection measures.
-To prevent excess erosion of channel banks.
-These constructions bridge crossings confine bind the creekcCache Creek, resulting in faster flow velocities and significantly increased erosion and scour potential.
+The bridges over Cache Creek were originally designed to accommodate a relatively narrow channel width and often required bank protection measures to prevent excess erosion of channel banks.
+These bridge crossings confine Cache Creek, resulting in higher flow velocities and increased erosion and scour potential.
 Flood control improvements along Cache Creek have had an effect as well.
-At the same time that the capacity of Cache Creek has increased, leveeslLevees have been constructed throughout the plan area to create new agricultural land and to prevent floods from inundating nearby residences and communities further increase channel confinement and the resulting elevated flow velocities increase erosion and scour potential.
-Thus, more water is being forced into a narrower channel, changing the character of flood peaks and travel time.
-The diversion of surface water for irrigation during the summer months does not allow for the establishment of the low flow channel to provide stability during average years.
-Without this partial control, larger floods become even more unpredictable.
+Levees constructed throughout the plan area further increase channel confinement and the resulting elevated flow velocities increase erosion and scour potential.

-Extensive in-stream mining prior to 1996 has also contributed to the destabilization of Cache Creek.
-The average annual sediment supply to the plan area (measured at Capay) is was estimated in the 1995 technical studies to be approximately 927,600928,000 tons, of which about 210,000163,000 tons is was estimated to be sand and gravel that settled in Lower Cache Creek, with the remaining 771,600 tons assumed to be fines traveling through the system to the settling basin.
-The sand and gravel tonnage number was ultimately adopted as a cap on annual inchannel extraction for maintenance purposes, except where excavation was determined to be necessary to widen the channel as part of implementing the Test 3 Run Boundary.
+Extensive in-stream mining prior to 1996 also contributed to the destabilization of Cache Creek.
+The average annual sediment supply to the plan area (measured at Capay) was estimated in the 1995 Technical Studies to be approximately 927,600 tons, of which about 210,000 was estimated to be sand and gravel that settled in Lower Cache Creek, with the remaining 771,600 tons assumed to be fines traveling through the system to the settling basin.
+The sand and gravel tonnage number was ultimately adopted as a cap on annual in-channel extraction for maintenance purposes, except where excavation was determined to be necessary to widen the channel as part of implementing the Test 3 Run Boundary.